What Is a Floodlight? Definition, Types and Structure

 3. Halogen Floodlights

-Halogen floodlights provide a very bright, white light, making them ideal for outdoor applications such as backyard flood lights and outdoor spot lights.
+Halogen floodlights provide a very bright, white light, making them ideal for outdoor applications such as backyard flood lights.
 While they offer excellent color rendering, halogen lights are less energy-efficient and have a shorter lifespan compared to LED flood lights.

 Structure of Floodlights: Understanding the Components